 “Beckford is not a suicide spot.
 Beckford is a place to get rid of troublesome women.”

 I settled in about 50% of the way through, finally getting a handle of who each character was and why their POV was important.
-There wasn’t a single time I thought a character’s chapter was useless, but I still have to question whether there wasn’t a way to write this novel cutting out half of them?
+There wasn’t a single time I thought a character’s chapter was useless, but I still have to question whether there was a way to write this novel by cutting some of them out?
 Just to un-muddy the waters, no pun intended.

-Nel’s death is the catalyst that kick-starts a whole unearthing of buried secrets and small-town drama, leading to the real sun of this novel: the suicide of Katie Whitaker, a 15-year-old high school student who died just months before.
-Eventually, everything revolves around Katie and why she took her own life and what secrets she was keeping.
+Nel’s death is the catalyst that kick-starts the unearthing of buried secrets and small-town drama, leading to the real sun of this novel: the suicide of Katie Whitaker, a 15-year-old high school student who died just months before.
+Everything revolves around Katie and why she took her own life and what secrets she was keeping.

-This all left me with a feeling of an uneven tone, as if Hawkins was going back and forth between deciding if she was writing a mystery-suspense novel, or just a drama, depending on her mood.
+This created an uneven tone for me, as if Hawkins was going back and forth between deciding if she was writing a mystery-suspense novel, or just a drama, depending on her mood.

 “Beware a calm surface—you never know what lies beneath.”

-So I know that might sound like I didn’t like this, but I did, it just doesn’t have the same addictive compulsion to it that The Girl on the Train brought.
-There are so many characters that you never get too emotionally involved, the mystery and tension is subtle, and despite the pacing that the short chapters give it, it is more thoughtful and quiet than the frantic, erratic charge of its predecessor.
+I know it might sound like I didn’t like this, but I did.
+It just doesn’t have the same addictive compulsion to it that The Girl on the Train brought.
+There are so many characters that you never get too emotionally involved, the mystery and tension is subtle.
+Despite the pacing that the short chapters give it, it is more thoughtful and quiet than the frantic, erratic charge of its predecessor.

 But that doesn’t mean it’s a bad novel, on its own merits.
 It’s a decent read.
 There is heart to it, honesty and meditative emotion.
 While I won’t be putting this on my “page-turner” shelf, I did indeed spend all weekend reading this at any spare moment I could find, with a healthy investment in the story.
 It isn’t necessarily the kind of book I would pick up without the author’s name on the cover, but that would have been my loss and I’ll remember that in the future.
 Paula Hawkins is officially one of my go-to authors.